Part of Unit: Animation Principles

 - Students will present the completed project on their individual computer screens for assessment by instructor and peers.

-- Students will write a brief description of the project and they will include information about how their animation demonstrated the principle of animation "Anticipation."
+- Students will write a brief description of the project and they will include information about how their animation eased in and eased out.

 - Assessment Types:

-The primary form of assessment will be on the spot individual critique of the work in progress.
-Immediate feedback will allow students the opportunity to make adjustments on the fly to the work they are creating.
-Self and peer assessment will also play a major role in assessing the project.
+The biggest form of assessment will be on the spot individual assessment of the work in progress as students are animating.
+Self and Peer assessment will also play a major role in assessing the project.
 A final critique of the animation will be made at the end of the project.